Operation Sandblast: Cultural references

 Two films of the period, Voyage to the Bottom of the Sea and Around the World Under the Sea, dramatized globe-circling submerged voyages similar to Operation Sandblast.
-The Button-Down Mind of Bob Newhart comedy album included a sketch entitled "The Cruise of the U.S.S.
+The 1960 comedy album, The Button-Down Mind of Bob Newhart, included a sketch entitled "The Cruise of the U.S.S.
 Codfish" which was a monologue involving the final address by the captain to the crew of a nuclear-powered submarine after completing a two-year-long, around-the-world underwater voyage.
 Bob Newhart noted in a 2006 interview that:

 You know, I think the Triton kind of, I think was a spur for that routine as I think back.
 Because I then imagined what a trip like that would have been like with a totally incompetent commander, and the cruise of USS Codfish was the final result.